lclstream/lclstream_api/README.md

 environment variable to point at your own json file, it will override the one in `$VIRTUAL_ENV/etc`.

+For testing, you can create a self-signed identity using

+    poetry run certified init --host 127.0.0.1 lclstream-api

 Manually run the server code with:

     poetry run uvicorn lclstream_api.server:app --reload

+or

+    poetry run certified serve lclstream_api.server:app https://127.0.0.1:4433

+It is helpful to create a minimal `$VIRTUAL_ENV/etc/psik.json` setting

+    { "prefix": "/path/to/prefix"}

+so you can use `psik ls`.

 # Deployment Instructions